tradej/content/tools/devassistant/tutorial.md

 ---
-title: DevAssistant Tutorial
+title: DevAssistant Tutorials
 page: devassistant
 order: 1
 ---

-Assuming you have DevAssistant and the assistants installed, let us try out kickstarting the development with some concrete examples in various languages.
+If you are running Fedora Workstation, we assume you already have DevAssistant and the assistants installed.
+If that is not the case, or you are unsure, check our Installation Guide.
+In the following tutorials, let us try out kickstarting the development with some concrete examples.
 Mind you that each language has different needs, so the assistants for Python look a little different than those for Perl.
+For the most part, however, the arguments like the name of the project or GitHub username are always the same.

 ## The Basics